JobCore/api/docs/payroll.md

 - A registry in **PaymentTransaction** model is created, related **PayrrolPeriodPayment** and **PayrollPeriod** registries are set as PAID.

-## Get a list of EmployeePayment data for instances with paid status and belong to current employer
+## Get a list of EmployeePayment instances with paid status and belong to current employer

 **URL** : `/api/employers/me/employee-payment/report`